 Note: The reason that you have to run the make upload command using sudo(8) (or as root) is because the avrdude command requires access to the COM port, which normal users cannot access.
 If you do not want to have to remember to run the command as root (or via sudo(8)) every time, you can set the setuid(2) bit on the avrdude executable, like so:

-~ $ sudo chown root /usr/local/bin/avrdude ~ $ sudo chmod 4755 /usr/local/bin/avrdude
+~ $ sudo chown root /usr/local/bin/avrdude

-With this setup, you should now be able to download and run any of the Example sketches from Arduino's site, plus create and edit your own projects that utilize the Arduino progamminng language extensions to C/C++, using OpenBSD.
+With this setup, you should now be able to download and run any of the Example sketches from Arduino's site, plus create and edit your own projects that utilize the Arduino programming language extensions to C/C++, using OpenBSD.